On embedding of partially ordered sets in $(\beta\omega,\le_{RK})$: Introduction

 Returning to the situation in $\ZFC$ alone, it should be noted that little is known about the structure of the Rudin--Keisler order beyond the facts listed above.
-One natural question that has remained open so far is whether $\ZFC$ proves that every finite partially ordered set is isomorphically embeddable in $(\scc\omega,<_\RK)$; this question has been appeared, although without explicit mention of provability in~$\ZFC$, in Hart and van Mill's list of open problems on $\scc\omega$ \cite{Hart vanMill 2024} as Problem~61.
-As is noted there, it would suffice to embed any finite Boolean algebra, i.e., $(\mathscr P(n),\subseteq)$ for any finite~$n$, but even for $n=3$ the question seems to remain open (for $n=2$ the solution easily follows from known facts, see~\cite{Zwaneveld 2021}).
+One natural question that has remained open so far is whether $\ZFC$ proves that every finite partially ordered set is isomorphically embeddable in $(\scc\omega,<_\RK)$; this question has appeared, although without explicit mention of provability in~$\ZFC$, in Hart and van Mill's list of open problems on $\scc\omega$ \cite{Hart vanMill 2024} as Problem~61.
+As is noted there, although to answer it affirmatively, it would suffice to embed any finite Boolean algebra, i.e., $(\mathscr P(n),\subseteq)$ for any finite~$n$, even for $n=3$ the question seems to remain open (for $n=2$ the solution easily follows from known facts, see~\cite{Zwaneveld 2021}).
 In this paper, we answer this question affirmatively.
 Actually, we prove in $\ZFC$ two stronger statements (Theorems \ref{t: embedding into RK etal} and~\ref{t: embedding of countable into RK etal}).
-We show that $(\scc\omega,\le_\RK)$ contains isomorphic copies of the lattice $(\mathscr P_\omega(2^{\mathfrak c}),\subseteq)$ as well as of the lattice $(\mathscr P_{\omega_1}(\omega_1),\subseteq)$; moreover, this remains true for $(\scc\omega,R)$ with any relation~$R$ lying between $\le_{\RK}$ and~$\le_{\Comf}$\,, in particular, with the relations~$R_\alpha$ from~\cite{Poliakov Saveliev 2025}.
-We also prove some facts about weak $P$-points, which are of an auxiliary importance for the proof of our main results, but are of an independent interest (Theorems \ref{t: weak p-point} and~\ref{t: weak p-point below product}).
+We show that $(\scc\omega,\le_\RK)$ contains isomorphic copies of the lattice $(\mathscr P_\omega(2^{\mathfrak c}),\subseteq)$ as well as of the lattice $(\mathscr P_{\omega_1}(\omega_1),\subseteq)$; moreover, this remains true for $(\scc\omega,R)$ with any relation~$R$ lying between $\le_{\RK}$ and~$\le_{\Comf}$\,, in particular, with all relations $R_{1+\alpha}$ from~\cite{Poliakov Saveliev 2025}.
+We also prove some facts about weak $P$-points, which are of an auxiliary importance for the proof of our main results, but may be of an independent interest (Theorems \ref{t: weak p-point} and~\ref{t: weak p-point below product}).
+The results of this paper were announced in~\cite{Poliakov Saveliev 2026}.